 The most significant benefit of a string inverter is the cost.
 String inverters are the lowest cost inverter option and are cheaper in terms of equipment and labor.

 By utilizing microinverters for your solar energy system, you would have one (1) inverter for each solar panel.
-This is a distinct advantage of microinverters because a solar panel can be isolated from the whole system without negatively impacting the overall performance of your solar energy system if there is an issue with one of the inverters.
+This is a distinct advantage of microinverters because a solar panel can be isolated from the whole system.
+This isolation doesn’t have any negative impact towards the the overall performance of your solar energy system if there is an issue with one of the inverters.
 In terms of repair and maintenance, microinverters typically have a lower risk of failure.
 Since they don’t have the same cooling need as the string inverter solar system and typically come with a 25-year inverter manufacturer warranty.

 How do you choose the solar system equipment that is best for your home needs?
 Contact the team at Forme Solar by contacting us at www.formesolar.com/get-quote or by calling 714-694-2262.
 We would love the opportunity to provide a FREE analysis of the benefits and cost of solar.
 See if you can save money switching to solar.
 Whether you are paying San Diego Gas & Electric (SDG&E), Pacific Gas & Electric (PG&E), Southern California Edison (SCE), or Los Angeles Department of Water and Power (LADWP) territory, going solar may help save you money.
 See exactly how much by contacting the top-rated solar installation company in California.